raako71/hypa.space/README.md

 1 Feb.
 Load user categories in category selector.

+3 Feb:
+Input filter for all new product fields.
+Only upload images if present.
+Empty product name error. error: require category/sub category.
+Display "saving" when clicked.
+Show error if required.
+Redirect to product page if save success.

 REMAINING:
+Modify product name for no spaces.

+modify category objects for name key

 Add products to an object in user doc for indexing by category.

 Products page with sorting by category.